Bogily/Adversarial-Semantic-Obfuscator/README.md

 Language is auto-detected from the file extension (`.lua`, `.py`, `.js`), but can be overridden with `-t` / `--lang`.

-> *Customize the lexicon.txt file to trigger adversarial refusals.*
+> *Customize the lexicon.txt file to trigger ai refusals.*

 ```bash
 # Auto-detect language (e.g., Python)